httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # The Priority HTTP Header Field {#header-field}

-The Priority HTTP header field carries priority parameters (see {{parameters}}).
+The Priority HTTP header field is a Dictionary that carries priority parameters (see {{parameters}}).
 It can appear in requests and responses.
-It is an end-to-end signal that indicates the endpoint's view of how HTTP responses should be prioritized.
-{{merging}} describes how intermediaries can combine the priority information sent from clients and servers.
+It is an end-to-end signal that indicates the endpoint's view of how HTTP responses should be prioritized. {{merging}} describes how intermediaries can combine the priority information sent from clients and servers.
 Clients cannot interpret the appearance or omission of a Priority response header field as acknowledgement that any prioritization has occurred.
 Guidance for how endpoints can act on Priority header values is given in Sections {{<client-scheduling}} and
 {{<server-scheduling}}.

-Priority is a Dictionary ({{Section 3.2 of STRUCTURED-FIELDS}}):

 An HTTP request with a Priority header field might be cached and reused for subsequent requests; see {{?CACHING=I-D.ietf-httpbis-cache}}.
 When an origin